akhmadsafii/laravel_nuxt/README.md

-# Panduan Penggunaan Laravel
+# Laravel Usage Guide

-Ini adalah panduan langkah demi langkah untuk mengatur dan menjalankan aplikasi Laravel dengan Nuxt.js.
+This is a step-by-step guide to setting up and running a Laravel application with Nuxt.js.

-## Persiapan Awal
+## Initial Preparation

-1. Pastikan mesin Anda memenuhi persyaratan sistem untuk menjalankan Laravel.
-Anda memerlukan PHP, MySQL, dan komponen pendukung lainnya.
-Lihat dokumentasi Laravel untuk informasi lebih lanjut tentang persyaratan sistem.

-2. Buatlah database baru dengan nama "laravel_nuxt" di MySQL atau sesuaikan dengan preferensi Anda.

-## Instalasi dan Konfigurasi

-1. Salin file `.env.example` menjadi `.env` dengan perintah berikut: cp .env.example .env

-2. Buka file `.env` dan konfigurasi pengaturan database.
-Sesuaikan parameter seperti berikut:
-DB_CONNECTION=mysql
+1. Make sure your machine meets the system requirements to run Laravel.
+You need PHP, MySQL, and other supporting components.
+See the Laravel documentation for more information on system requirements.

+2. Create a new database named "laravel_nuxt" in MySQL or adjust to your preference.

+## Installation and Configuration

+1. Copy the `.env.example` file to `.env` with the following command:
+`cp .env.example .env`

+2. Open the `.env` file and configure the database settings.
+Adjust the parameters as follows:
+`DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=laravel_nuxt
 DB_USERNAME=root
-DB_PASSWORD=
+DB_PASSWORD=`

-Pastikan untuk mengisi `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, dan `DB_PASSWORD` sesuai dengan pengaturan database Anda.
+Be sure to fill in `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` according to your database settings.

-3. Jalankan perintah berikut untuk menginstal semua dependensi PHP melalui Composer:

-composer install

-4. Jalankan perintah berikut untuk menghasilkan kunci aplikasi:
+3. Run the following command to install all PHP dependencies via Composer:
+`composer install`

+4. Run the following command to generate the application key:
-php artisan key:generate
+`php artisan key:generate`

-5. Jalankan perintah berikut untuk menjalankan migrasi dan mengisi database dengan data seed:
+5. Run the following command to run migrations and seed the database with seed data:

-php artisan migrate --seed
+`php artisan migrate --seed`

-Ini akan membuat tabel-tabel yang diperlukan dalam database dan mengisi data seed awal.

-## Menjalankan Aplikasi

-1. Jalankan server pengembangan Laravel dengan perintah berikut:
+This will create the necessary tables in the database and populate it with initial seed data.

+## Running the Application

+1. Run the Laravel development server with the following command:
-php artisan serve --port=8000
+`php artisan serve --port=8000`

-Ini akan menjalankan server pengembangan lokal di `http://localhost:8000`.
+This will run a local development server at `http://localhost:8000`.

-2. Buka browser dan akses `http://localhost:8000` untuk melihat aplikasi Laravel yang berjalan.
+2. Open a browser and go to `http://localhost:8000` to see the running Laravel application.

-## Catatan Tambahan
+## Additional Notes

-- Pastikan MySQL server Anda berjalan.
+- Make sure your MySQL server is running.
-- Jika Anda mengalami masalah dalam menjalankan perintah `php artisan`, pastikan PHP telah ditambahkan ke PATH sistem Anda.

-Ini adalah panduan sederhana untuk menjalankan aplikasi Laravel dengan Nuxt.js.
-Anda dapat menyesuaikan langkah-langkah ini sesuai dengan kebutuhan proyek Anda.
-Untuk informasi lebih lanjut tentang pengembangan dengan Laravel, Anda dapat merujuk ke dokumentasi resmi Laravel.

-Salin konten tersebut dan simpan dalam file readme.md menggunakan teks editor Anda.
-Pastikan untuk menyimpan file dengan ekstensi `.md` untuk mendapatkan format markdown yang benar.
+- If you encounter problems running the `php artisan` command, make sure PHP has been added to your system's PATH.

+This is a simple guide to running a Laravel application with Nuxt.js.
+You can customize these steps according to your project's needs.
+For more information on developing with Laravel, you can refer to the official Laravel documentation.
+Copy this content and save it in a readme.md file using your text editor.
+Be sure to save the file with the .md extension to get the correct markdown formatting.